PHSKC-APDE/hyrule/example_workflow/_targets.md

-The second item in the output of the `components` target is a summary file, that reports the density (# of connections/# of total possible connections) and size (number of nodes within the cluster).
-Columns may be prefixed with `s#`, where the number refers to the level (each increasing level represents a nested subcluster).
+The second item in the output of the `components` target is a summary file, that reports the density (# of connections/# of total possible connections) and size (number of nodes within the network).
+Columns may be prefixed with `s#`, where the number refers to the level (each increasing level represents a nested sub-network).

 | s1_comp_id | s1_density | s1_size | s2_comp_id | s2_density | s2_size | final_comp_id | final_density | final_size |
 |:---|---:|---:|:---|---:|---:|:---|---:|---:|